rsinghlab/HistoneClocks/README.md

 ## 📦 Data availability

 All data used was publicly available from the ENCODE project.
 This can be programmatically accessed and downloaded through the scripts in this GitHub.
 Nevertheless, to download the already-processed data with the results, please access our [Google Drive](https://drive.google.com/drive/u/2/folders/1mhpAH_bXOyutNfWi0VZdQi0DvQOa7edN).
 This should make it easier to train any future models.

+## 🚀 Reproducibility

+1. **Set up Environment**: Spin up an AWS SageMaker instance (e.g., `ml.t3.2xlarge`) or any other computer.
+2. **Clone Repository**: Clone this repository to your environment.
+3. **Download Processed ENCODE Data** (optional): Access our [Google Drive](https://drive.google.com/drive/u/2/folders/1mhpAH_bXOyutNfWi0VZdQi0DvQOa7edN).
+Copy the `data` folder and all files within to the root of your directory.
+If you've already downloaded the processed ENCODE data, comment out the download scripts.
+4. **Run `main.sh`**: Run the `main.sh` script to replicate the results.

 ## 📝 Citation